I hail from Indiana but I'm a yooper at heart. I love Michigan and all its beauty.

 Flavor of Leelanau

-Leelanau Peninsula is an area of nature, natural beauty, small towns (the larger reaching "village" status and most being "unincorporated towns."
-Businesses are privately owned--at present the only "chain" businesses are a Subway sandwich shop and Murdock Fudge, both in Suttons Bay.
-Towns are small (the largest population is that of Suttons Bay--618 residents according to the 2010 census) and geared toward tourist trade, with a plethora of brightly colored and unique shops.
+Leelanau Peninsula is an area of nature, natural beauty, and small towns (the larger reaching "village" status and most being "unincorporated towns".)
+Businesses are privately owned—at present, the only "chain" businesses are a Subway sandwich shop and Murdock Fudge, both in Suttons Bay.
+Towns are small (the largest population is that of Suttons Bay—618 residents according to the 2010 census) and geared toward tourist trade, with a plethora of brightly colored and unique shops.

-The Leelanau Peninsula is worthy of a visit allowing plenty of time to be immersed in the array of offerings--too many to cover in one hub.
+The Leelanau Peninsula is worthy of a visit allowing plenty of time to be immersed in the array of offerings—too many to cover in one article.
 However, I'd like to take you on a brief tour, beginning in Traverse City and traveling north on M22 (along Grand Traverse Bay), and discussing a few high points along the way.

-Heading north on M22, we'll go through a little town called Greilickville--location of some wonderful restaurants right along the water.
+Heading north on M22, we'll go through a little town called Greilickville—the location of some wonderful restaurants right along the water.
 After leaving Greilickville, the businesses start to thin as the highway hugs Grand Traverse Bay for another 15 miles to the village of Suttons Bay.

 Some of the more unique offerings of Suttons Bay include:

-- Black Star Farm: a complex south of the village boasting the area's premier winery, a bed & breakfast, riding stables and cheese factory.
+- Black Star Farm: complex south of the village boasting the area's premier winery, a bed & breakfast, riding stables, and cheese factory.

 - Plantmasters (on the south edge of town, right before the village limits): one of the largest greenhouses in Michigan, offering beautiful healthy plants.